satorstefan/vaadin-22-karibu-testing/README.md

 See the `AbstractAppTest.java` class and the rest of the test classes, to see how exactly the app needs to be tested.

+Demoes:

+- A way to programmatically log in to your app, so that Karibu-Testing can navigate to your protected views.
+See the `AbstractAppTest` class for details.
+- Demoes fake/test implementations for services.
+See the `AbstractAppTest.MyTestConfiguration`
+  class for details.

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,